naistangz/Technical_Training/docs/Week7_VM/README.md

     - Private networks use non-routable IP addresses to create isolated networks.
     - This is useful for security and testing purposes.
  - Public Networks

+## Vagrant Provisioners
+- Vagrant provisioners are scripts that can be defined in a Vagrantfile or externally in a separate file
+- By default, provisioners are executed the first time a box runs.
+- Provisioners can install software, download application code, and set configuraitons needed for a particular developer environment.